Operational models of temperature superpositions: Two-bath Scenario with isometries as unitaries

-Here we consider the isometries that relate different Kraus representations of a channel to be unitaries.
-We introduce arbitrary unitary matrices $u^i$, with matrix elements $u^i_{kl}$, such that the new Kraus operators are ${M'}^i_{kl}=\sum_s u^i_{ks}\ket{l}_S \bra{s}_S$, notably different for each of the two bath subsystems\footnote{Note: These are not the same as the ``local unitaries'' used in Section~\ref{sec:OneBath}}.
-This yields a final state of the probe subject to a quantum superposition of thermalisations,
+We now consider the isometries that relate different Kraus representations of a channel to be unitaries.
+We introduce arbitrary unitary matrices $u^i$, with matrix elements $u^i_{kl}$, such that the new Kraus operators are ${M'}^i_{kl}=\sum_s u^i_{ks}\ket{l}_S \bra{s}_S$, notably different for each of the two bath subsystems.
+This, along with the SWAP operator interaction discussed in the main text, yields a final state of the probe subject to a quantum superposition of thermal channels,

-As in the main text, if both baths are at the same temperature, the system does not thermalise, as explicitly seen from Eq.~\eqref{eq:2bathfinalstatelocalus} for $\beta_0 = \beta_1\equiv\beta$.
+As in the main text Section~\ref{sec:TwoBath}, even if both baths are at the same temperature, the system still does not thermalise, as explicitly seen from Eq.~\eqref{eq:2bathextraunitaries} for $\beta_0 = \beta_1 \equiv \beta$.